Best Canon wide-angle lenses

 ||||||||||

-For those with a Canon APS-C mirrorless body, the entire Canon EOS-M range (until the release of Canon RF APS-C cameras in June 2022), from the M100 to the M200, M50, M6 to the M6 Mk II, unfortunately you don’t have much choice at the moment when it comes to choosing a wide-angle lens.
-At the time of writing this article, only the Canon 11-22mm IS STM f/4-5.6 exists, with a “17-35mm” full-frame equivalent.
+For those using a Canon APS-C mirrorless body, the entire Canon EOS-M range (until the release of Canon RF APS-C cameras in June 2022), from the M100 to the M200, M50, M6 to the M6 Mk II, unfortunately the choice remains limited when it comes to wide-angle lenses.
+At the time of writing this article, only the Canon 11-22mm IS STM f/4-5.6 exists, with a 17-35mm full-frame equivalent range.
 This stabilized lens has a very good reputation and offers very good image quality.
-Considering its weight, dimensions and price, you have no reason to hesitate!
+Considering its weight, size, and price, it is an easy lens to recommend.

-Regarding third party brands, to my knowledge, there are three Samyang/Rokinon manual focus lenses that might be interesting to consider if you’re looking for a wide-angle lens for your Canon mirrorless camera body: a 10mm f/2.8, the 12mm f/2 and the 14mm f/2.8.
-The benefit of these three lenses is that they offer a large maximum aperture compared to Canon’s “f/5.6”.
+As for third-party brands, as far as I know, there are three Samyang/Rokinon manual focus lenses that might be interesting to consider if you’re looking for a wide-angle lens for your Canon mirrorless body: a 10mm f/2.8, the 12mm f/2 and the 14mm f/2.8.
+The advantage of these three lenses is that they offer a wider maximum aperture than Canon’s f/5.6 option.

 Remember that there are many other wide-angle lenses available for this EF-M mount, especially from Sigma.
 I present on this page all the lenses dedicated to the Canon EF-M mount.
-Besides, I describe in another page all Canon APS-C cameras with this EF-M mount.
+I also describe on another page all Canon APS-C cameras with this EF-M mount.

 | Wide-angle AF lenses for EF-M mount | Focal length | Max.
 Aperture | Weight | Dim. (Ø x L) | Min.
 Focus Dist. | Approx. price | Best price | |||